It's the beginning of the year, and an important meeting invitation suddenly appears on your calendar.

 Opportunities x Closing Rate = Deals per Month

-Now, if on average each deal generates $5,000 in revenue, multiply that by the average number of deals per month (in this case, 5) and you'll determine this salesperson's monthly sales capacity.
+Now, if, on average, each deal generates $5,000 in revenue, multiply that by the average number of deals per month (in this case, 5) to determine this salesperson's monthly sales capacity.
 In this example, it will be $250,000 per month.
-In one year there would be 3 million generated by this employee.
+In 1 year, this employee would generate 3 million.

 The calculation would be: